Direct to Work

 Offered in the Classroom

-A nursing assistant or nurse aide is a part of a multidisciplinary care team that provides important support to patients or residents in a variety of settings.
+A nursing assistant or nurse aide is part of a multidisciplinary care team that provides important support to patients or residents in a variety of settings.
 Nurse Aides work in collaboration with nursing staff and care for people by assisting with hygiene, daily activities, and collecting vital signs such as blood pressure and pulse.
-Nurse aides help patients of all ages and since they have extensive daily contact with each patient, they play a key role in keeping the nurse up to date on vital information about the patients’ conditions.
+Nurse aides help patients of all ages, and since they have extensive daily contact with each patient, they play a key role in keeping the nurse up to date on vital information about the patients’ conditions.

 Nurse Aides must complete a state-approved education program in which they learn the basic principles of nursing and complete supervised clinical practice.
 Once the Nurse Aide completes their state-approved program and passes their state exam, they become a Certified Nurse Aide (CNA) and are permitted to work in their state of certification.

 The Nurse Aide program is also useful for people wanting to have employable skills while preparing for nursing or other health-related careers.
 Employment opportunities require a current State of Colorado Nurse Aide Certification.

 This program is approved by the Colorado Board of Nursing.
 Upon graduation, you will be eligible to take the Colorado Nurse Aide Certification Exam.